Self-interacting mass-dimension one fields for any spin: Elko for any spin

 By the demand of Lorentz-invariant norm for the functions, the matrix $\Gamma$ is constrained by the following conditions

 where we have used the fact that $\J$ and $\mathbf{K}$ are Hermitian and anti-Hermitian respectively.
 Solving the equations and setting the appropriate proportionality constants to unity, we obtain

 where the $I$ represents the $(2j+1)\times(2j+1)$ identity matrix.
-Under this dual, the inner-product between the functions as well as their quantum fields would be Lorentz-invariant thus allowing us to construct Lorentz-invariant Lagrangian densities.
+Under this dual, the inner-product between the functions as well as their quantum fields are Lorentz-invariant thus allowing us to construct Lorentz-invariant Lagrangian densities.

 However, Lorentz invariance of the dual alone does not imply that it is universally applicable.
 In fact, eq.~(\ref{eq:dirac_dual}) is not the correct dual for Elko.
 Explicit computations show that the following inner-products identically vanish